goutham2027/pythonforhumans/_posts/2017-10-13-python-for-rubyists.md

 #### Datastructures
 Python has 2 types of data structures immutable and mutable.
-Immutable can be changed.
+Mutable objects can be changed.
-Mutable once defined cannot be changed.
+Immutable objects once defined cannot be changed.

 4 data structures